 hEALTH CARE INITIATIVE LEADERSHIP

-Robert Huckman teaches the second-year course in Operations Strategy and has taught executive education programs and the first-year course in Technology and Operations Management.
-He is a Faculty Research Fellow in the health care program of the National Bureau of Economic Research, and the co-chair of the management track of Harvard's doctoral program in health policy.
+Professor Huckman teaches the second-year course in Operations Strategy and has taught HBS Executive Education programs and the first-year course in Technology and Operations Management.
+He is a Faculty Research Fellow in the health care program of the National Bureau of Economic Research, and the co-chair of the management track of Harvard’s doctoral program in health policy.

 Cara Sterling, Director

-Cara Sterling is the director of the Health Care Initiative at Harvard Business School.
-As its founding director, she is responsible for creating and overseeing all aspects of the Initiative, including student programming, alumni outreach, and health care faculty support.
+As its founding director, Cara is responsible for creating and overseeing all aspects of the Initiative, including student programming, alumni outreach, and health care faculty support.
 She holds MBA and MPH degrees from the University of California, Berkeley, and a BS from Washington University in St. Louis.
 Cara has over 20 years experience in the health care industry for 15 years with payor, provider, and biopharma organizations.

 Frank Sutter, Assistant Director

 Tracy Perry, Program Manager

-Tracy Saxton Perry is the Program Manager for the Blavatnik Fellowship in Life Science Entrepreneurship.
-She is responsible for the administration of the program including the admissions process, marketing, finance, and human resources.
-Tracy holds a BA from Manhattanville College.
+As the program manager for the Blavatnik Fellowship in Life Science Entrepreneurship, Tracy is responsible for the administration of the program, including the admissions process, marketing, finance, and human resources.
+She holds a BA from Manhattanville College.
 Prior to joining HBS, Tracy worked in the non-profit and hospitality industries for 12 years.

 Health Care Initiative Advisory Board

-The Harvard Business School HCI Advisory Board provides oversight to the Initiative.
-This active group of senior health care professionals from across the globe provides input on the health care curriculum, offers opinions on research direction, supports student placement efforts, and assists in promoting the Health Care Initiative.
+This active group of senior health care professionals from across the globe provides insight on the health care curriculum, offers opinions on research direction, supports student placement efforts, and assists in promoting the Health Care Initiative.